sbadux/ConcatenatePaste/README.md

 **Front asterisk**

 Disabled by default, it adds an asterisk as first charachter.
+Eg: 1999ddhs21 will be concatenated as "1999ddhs21" by default, or `*1999ddhs21` if the option is enabled

+**End asterisk**

+Enabled by default, it adds an asterisk as last charachter.
-Eg: 1999ddhs21 will be concatenated as "1999ddhs21*" by default, or `*1999ddhs21*` if the option is enabled
+Eg: 1999ddhs21 will be concatenated as "1999ddhs21*" by default, or `1999ddhs21` if the option is disabled

 ## Next steps
-- I know that putting an * at the end of each concatenated row can be a problem for some people.
-I need this behavior, so the first release works this way, but I'll put it as a toggable option in the next one.
-- I will also like to make ConcatenatePaste able to remember the last settings, but I'm not enough expert in delevoping.
+- I will like to make ConcatenatePaste able to remember the last settings, but I'm not enough expert in delevoping.
 I will try to figure out how to do it in the future, but I also like the fact that this tool does *absolutely nothing* on the PC where it is run.
 It just runs and doesn't write a single file.